-826 Eastland Drive

-Description: Private not-for-profit organization that provides behavioral health care to all (not based on their ability to pay).
+826 Eastland Drive Twin Falls, Idaho 83301 Phone: 208-734-1281 www.fhsid.org Description: Private not-for-profit organization which provides behavioral health care to all (not based on their ability to pay).
 Locations in Twin Falls, Burley and Jerome.